mgeraci/auto-hud/README.md

 to install the packages required to compile Auto-HUD's frontend files.
 Just run `gulp` in the project root to watch for Sass and CoffeeScript changes.

-## Local configuration file
+## Configuration
-To run, Auto-HUD requires a file called `localsettings.py` in the project root.
-This file contains "secret" settings, like birthdays and API keys.
+Auto HUD requires two configuration files in the project root to run, `constants.py` and `localsettings.py`.
+Constants contains sitewide settings, like the order of modules.
+Localsettings contains personal sitewide settings, like api keys and birthdays.

+### constants.py
+TODO add documentation

+### localsettings.py
 Here is an example `localsettings.py` file:

 ```.py
 # change this number to trigger the client to reload. use if you want to hot